-Performance targets are set in the autumn term by the Academy Council Members and Trustees, following a meeting with the external School Improvement Advisor.
+Rigorous performance targets are set in the autumn term by the Headteacher appraisal committee, comprising the Chair of the Waterloo Academy Council and Zest Trustees, facilitated by the independent School Adviser.
 These progress measures are reviewed regularly but are linked to pupil progress, strategic leadership and individual operational performance.
 Targets are reviewed three times throughout the year.
 Recommendations are then made to the full Academy Council and Trustees.